Sur Baher: History

+Iron Age

 During a general survey of the southern part of Sur Baher, ancient stone cut olive presses, wine presses, cisterns and a limekiln were found.
 A cave, with remains dating to the Iron Age I (12-11th centuries B.C.E.) were excavated at Khirbat Za‛kuka, south of Sur Baher.

+Roman Empire

 A burial cave, dating to the end of the first century BCE and the first century CE have also been excavated.
 The cave contained remains of several ossuaries, in addition to arcosolia and benches.

+Byzantine Empire

 Pottery vessels that dated to the Late Roman and Byzantine periods were excavated from an ancient quarry at Sur Baher.
 One mile straight to the east of Sur Baher tombs from the Byzantine era have been found.
 They were probably connected with the Georgian monastery at Umm Leisun.

+Crusaders

 In the Crusader era it was known as Casale Sorbael.
 In 1179 the village was mentioned as being among the villages whose revenue were given to the Mt.
 Zion Abbey by Pope Alexander III.

-1517–1920: Ottoman era
+Ottoman Empire

 Sur Baher, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the tax registers of 1596 "Sur Bahir" appeared as being in the Nahiya of Quds in the Liwa of Quds.
 It had a population of 29 households, all Muslim.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat barley, vineyards and fruit trees, goats and beehives; a total of 12,983 akçe.
 15/24 of the revenues went to a waqf.

 In 1838, Edward Robinson noted Sur Bahil N 13° E from Tuqu'.
 It was further noted as a Muslim village.

 French explorer Victor Guérin visited the place in 1863, and described Sur Baher as having about 400 inhabitants.
 An Ottoman village list of about 1870 found 46 houses and a population of 154, though the population count only included men.
 It further noted that it was an old, well-built and nice-looking village.

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine described Sur Bahir as "a stone village of moderate size, on a bare hill.
 On the north is a well in the valley, and there are rock-cut tombs above it to the west."

 In 1896 the population of Sur Bahir was estimated to be about 300 persons.

-1920–1948: British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Sur Baher had an all Muslim population of 993 persons.
 In the 1931 census the population of Sur Bahir was a total of 1529, still all Muslim, in 308 inhabited houses.

 In the 1945 statistics the population of Sur Baher, together with Umm Tuba, was 2,450, all Muslims, who owned 8,915 dunams of land according to an official land and population survey.
 911 dunams were plantations and irrigable land, 3,927 used for cereals, while 56 dunams were built-up (urban) land.